June 30, 2026

 • Overhead costs tied to a production facility

 For example, if you run a manufacturing company, the cost of steel used to produce parts and wages paid to plant workers fall under COGS.
-Service businesses may refer to this as “cost of sales.”
+If you run a service business, you may refer to this as "cost of sales."

 Operating expenses (OpEx)

-Operating expenses are the costs your business incurs to keep daily operations running.
-They don’t directly produce goods or services but are essential for maintaining business activities.
+Operating expenses are the costs you incur to keep daily operations running.
 Common operating expenses include:

 • Rent